David Freese: 2011 postseason

 In the 2011 National League Division Series, Freese drove in four runs against Philadelphia in Game 4 to force a fifth game.
 In the National League Championship Series (NLCS) against Milwaukee, Freese had a .545 batting average, hit 3 home runs, drove in 9 runs, and scored 7 runs.
 He was named the NLCS Most Valuable Player.
 Through Game 3 of the World Series against Texas, Freese had a 13-game postseason hitting streak, a Cardinals record and just two short of matching the all-time National League record.
 The hitting streak was snapped in Game 4.

 In Game 6 of the 2011 World Series, with the Texas Rangers leading the game 7–5, and leading the series by 3 games to 2, Freese came to bat in the bottom of the ninth with two out and two men on base.
 With a count of one ball and two strikes, Freese hit a two-run triple off Neftalí Feliz just out of the reach of Nelson Cruz to tie the game and send it to extra innings.
-In the 11th inning, again with two strikes, Freese hit a game-winning, walk-off solo home-run to deep center field (420 feet), to send the World Series to its first Game 7 since 2002.
+In the 11th inning, again with two strikes, Freese hit a game-winning, walk-off solo home run to deep center field (420 feet), to send the World Series to its first Game 7 since 2002.
 Freese joined Jim Edmonds, the man for whom he was traded, as the only players in Cardinals history to hit an extra-inning walk-off home run in the postseason.
 He joined Aaron Boone (2003), and Hall of Famers David Ortiz (2004), Carlton Fisk (1975) and Kirby Puckett (1991) as the only players to hit an extra-inning walk-off home run when their team was facing postseason elimination.
 Freese gave the fan an autographed bat and a baseball signed by the Cardinals, for returning the walk-off home run ball.

-In Game 7 of the World Series, Freese hit a two-run double in the bottom of the first inning, bringing his 2011 postseason RBI total to 21, an MLB record.
+In Game 7 of the World Series, Freese hit a two-run double in the bottom of the first inning, bringing his 2011 postseason RBI total to 21, setting an MLB record that would stand for the next twelve years.
 The Cardinals went on to win the game and the series, making Freese a World Series champion for the first time.
 For his efforts, Freese was named the World Series MVP.
 He became the sixth player to win the LCS and World Series MVP awards in the same year.
 Freese also won the Babe Ruth Award as the postseason MVP.